On the Equivalence of Synchronization Definitions in the Kuramoto Flow: A Unified Approach: Introduction

 \section{Introduction}

 Synchronization is a fundamental phenomenon in nature, observed across a wide range of disciplines from biology and chemistry to physics and engineering.
 The mathematical formulation of synchronization through the Kuramoto model has become one of the most celebrated frameworks in nonlinear dynamics.
-Originally introduced by Yoshiki Kuramoto in the 1970s~\cite{kuramoto1975self}, the model describes a many-body system of coupled phase oscillators and has since inspired extensive research in statistical physics, dynamical systems, and beyond.
-Its applications span from Josephson junction arrays~\cite{wiesenfeld1998frequency}, circadian rhythms~\cite{childs2008stability}, and neural synchrony~\cite{breakspear2010generative}, to power grids~\cite{dorfler2013synchronization}, spin-torque oscillators \cite{flovik2016describing}, quantum synchronization models~\cite{lohe2009non, deville2019synchronization, bronski2020matrix}, general algebraic extension \cite{thumler2023synchrony, hsiao2025synchronization, hsiao2023synchronization}, and a system with two or three clusters \cite{chen2024complete}.
+Originally introduced by Yoshiki Kuramoto in the 1970s~\cite{kuramoto1975self}, the model provides a minimal description of collective synchronization in populations of coupled phase oscillators.
+Over the past five decades, this simple formulation has inspired extensive research across statistical physics, dynamical systems, and complex systems theory.
+The remarkable longevity of the Kuramoto model stems from its ability to capture emergent coherence in a wide variety of settings, including Josephson junction arrays~\cite{wiesenfeld1998frequency}, circadian rhythms~\cite{childs2008stability}, neural synchrony~\cite{breakspear2010generative}, power grids~\cite{dorfler2013synchronization}, spin-torque oscillators~\cite{flovik2016describing}, quantum synchronization models~\cite{lohe2009non, deville2019synchronization, bronski2020matrix}, algebraic generalizations~\cite{thumler2023synchrony, hsiao2025synchronization, hsiao2023synchronization}, and clustered oscillator systems~\cite{chen2024complete}.
+Across these diverse applications, the Kuramoto model has served as a paradigmatic reference point for understanding collective dynamical behavior.

-In physics, the Kuramoto model provides a paradigmatic example of a nonequilibrium system exhibiting spontaneous synchronization.
-The emergence of a nonzero order parameter---first introduced by Kuramoto~\cite{kuramoto1975self}---is often interpreted as a signature of a phase transition from incoherence to coherence.
-This macroscopic parameter, defined as
+From the perspective of physics, the Kuramoto model offers a paradigmatic example of a nonequilibrium system exhibiting spontaneous synchronization.
+A central concept in this framework is the Kuramoto order parameter, first introduced in~\cite{kuramoto1975self}, which provides a macroscopic measure of collective coherence.
+Defined as

-encodes collective behavior and plays a role akin to the magnetization in Landau's theory of phase transitions \cite{landau1937theory}.
-Its magnitude $R(t)=|Z(t)|$ is viewed as a coherence measure, and its emergence has been used to detect phase transitions in various physical systems.
-Similar concepts have been applied to other physical systems exhibiting collective behavior, such as laser arrays \cite{nair2021using}.
+the order parameter captures the degree of phase coherence in the oscillator population and plays a role analogous to magnetization in Landau's theory of phase transitions~\cite{landau1937theory}.
+The emergence of a nonzero magnitude $R(t)=|Z(t)|$ is often interpreted as a transition from incoherence to coherence and has become a standard diagnostic for synchronization in both theoretical and applied studies.
+Similar macroscopic coherence measures have been successfully employed in other physical systems exhibiting collective behavior, such as laser arrays~\cite{nair2021using}.
+As a result, the order parameter has become a cornerstone of synchronization theory and a primary tool for identifying synchronized states in complex oscillator systems.